mludowise/Swift-Bootcamp_Project5_Tumblr/README.md

 The purpose of this homework is to leverage animations and gestures to create custom navigation.
 We're going to use the techniques from this week to implement some interactions in Tumblr.

-Time Spent:
+Time Spent: 2 hours and counting...

 Completed User Stories:
-* [ ]	Tapping on Home, Search, Account, or Trending should show the respective screen and highlight the tab bar button.
+* [x]	Tapping on Home, Search, Account, or Trending should show the respective screen and highlight the tab bar button.
-* [ ]	Compose button should modally present the compose screen.
+* [x]	Compose button should modally present the compose screen.
 * [ ]	Optional: Compose screen is faded in while the buttons animate in.
 * [ ]	Optional: Login button should show animate the login form over the view controller.
 * [ ]	Optional: Discover bubble should bob up and down unless the SearchViewController is tapped.